picocms/Pico/about.md

 {% assign relation = "intro" %}
 {% include fancyboxtemplate.html %}

-* Using `capture` for thumbnail variables because I couldn't concatenate `site.github.url` with the URI using `assign`.
-* Add Magnifying Glass as second style?

 Let's get this out of the way: Pico is *not* a turn-key solution.
 Pico's trades one-click setups and complex management interfaces for flexibility and a lightweight footprint.
 If a little bit of reading and some basic configuration sounds like too much then Pico is probably not for you.

 That being said, Pico is incredibly extendable and customizable.
 With a very small amount of configuration, you'll find yourself with a very personalized experience.
 There's also a growing community creating ready-to-go [themes and plugins](#flexibility-and-customization) for Pico.
 It is very possible to get started with Pico even with [no prior knowledge of HTML](#web-pages-without-html).
 You'll find however that a little bit of coding knowledge will get you a long way.